HenestrosaDev/ios-interview-questions/README.md

 	- `arch`: Evaluates to true when the code is being compiled for a specific processor architecture, such as `arch(x86_64)` or `arch(arm64)`.
 	<br />

-	Here is an example of how to use the `targetEnvironment()` condition in Swift:
+	Here's an example of how to use the `targetEnvironment()` condition in Swift:

 	```swift
 	#if targetEnvironment(macCatalyst)